shpongledsummer/minimal-forecast-card/README.md

 <br>

-Same tile layout as `soft`, but with a frosted-glass effect using `backdrop-filter`.
-The outer card also becomes translucent so you can see through to whatever is behind it.
+A frosted-glass effect using `backdrop-filter`.
+How it works depends on whether the card is embedded or not:

+**Standalone (not embedded):** The outer card gets a translucent background with blur.
+The individual forecast items stay clean with no background, so the card's blur shows through.
+Dividers work in this mode.

+**Embedded:** The card chrome is stripped (as with any embedded card), so there's no outer card to blur.
+Instead, each item gets its own frosted tile with blur and a subtle tinted background.
+Dividers are hidden since the tiles provide separation.

 Works best on dashboards with a visible background image or gradient.
-Dividers are automatically hidden.

 ```yaml
 type: custom:minimal-forecast-card